gnalck/gnalck.github.io/about.md

 Hi, how are you?

-You can contact me at klang 2012 dot gmail dot com.
+You can contact [me at gnalck dot com].

 I'm in other places, too, you know: